#!/usr/bin/env bash

 Most of the time the stake holders aren’t sufficiently trained to use a higher

-level language such as python
+level language such as python, ruby or go.

-features, the scripts can be maintained by
+By introducing modern bash features, the scripts can be maintained by

 all stake holders without creating high hurdles for entry.

-If you often encounter shell or scripts written in bash
+If you often encounter shell or scripts written in bash and want

 to learn a few tricks to make your and your co-worker’s life easier